 While the commute going to the cove was a stress, staying there was a breath of fresh air.
 The air was relaxing and the view was breathtaking.
-We took pictures (which I will be posting on my Facebook Page), tried to climb rocks and hills, and enjoyed swimming in the sea!
+We took pictures, tried to climb rocks and hills, and enjoyed swimming in the sea!

 It was a good rest after the Sagada trip and it was fun to bond with my cousins.
 We get to exchange stories, talk about our problems, shared jokes, and just enjoyed each other’s company.
 I was able to forget all my worries for a couple of days on this trip.

 Getting a package is not a good idea if you want to save.
 While 5K looks cheap for a package for 10, it’s not, especially if you have kids in tow.
 You have to spend on food, which we did when we reached San Antonio.
 We bought fresh fish to cook the next day, bread, and some eggs to boil.
 You have to spend on cooking, which we did when we met our boatman.
 We bought a bag of charcoal and wood to use for cooking and bonfire.
 You have to spend for water, which we did before we rode the boat.
 We bought 5 gallons of water and some ice.